 Farrah answered.
 “One second.”

 “We tasked an HLO speedster to run to each entrance and unlock them.
-Once the op was completed he would run back, lock them and then run the key back to City Hall.”
+Once we completed the operation he would run back, lock them and then run the key back to City Hall.”
 Hildy explained.

 Farrah spoke up again.
 “Ok, so Gary checked in at the downtown HLO at 7 this morning.
 He reported in to get the key at City Hall at 7:01.
 After that we haven’t heard from him, But no one else from the first couple subway entry teams have reported locked doors.
 But, the remaining 4 teams above ground have reported locked gates.
 So something must have happened at the West Lake Hills entrance.
 It was the one before this one.”